HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

   )
 }}

 Although the INP metric displays worse results than the FID, there has been a positive tendency over the past three years.
-The percentage of mobile pages having good INP increased from 55% in 2022 to 74% in 2024\.
+The percentage of mobile pages having good INP increased from 55% in 2022 to 74% in 2024.
 This is a significant increase, and even though we can't be exactly sure what to attribute it to, we can think of a few potential drivers for this change.

-The biggest one could be awareness.
+The first one could be awareness.
 With the introduction of the INP and the announcement that it will replace FID, many teams realized the impact that could have on their overall CWV score and search ranking.
 That could have encouraged them to actively work towards fixing parts of the sites that contributed to low INP scores.
 The second driver could be just a regular advancement in technology.
 With the above-displayed INP data coming from real users, we can also assume that users' devices and network connections could have slightly improved over the years, providing them with better site interactivity.
+The third (nad perhaps biggest?) driver is improvements to browsers themselves (and in particular to Chrome, given that powers out insights).
+The Chrome team have made <a hreflag="en" href="https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/speed/metrics_changelog/inp.md">a number of improvements that impact INP</a> over the last two years.

 Mobile INP metric by rank reveals an interesting trend.
 In [the 2022 chapter](../2022/performance#inp-by-rank), we assumed that the more popular a website is, the more performance optimizations it would have, leading to better performance.
 However, when it comes to INP, the opposite seems to be true.

 {{ figure_markup(
   image="interaction-to-next-paint-score-mobile-2024.png",
-  caption="INP performance on mobile devices segmented by rank.", description="Stacked bar chart showing mobile INP performance by website rank, categorized into good (under 200 ms), needs improvement (200–500 ms), and poor (over 500 ms).For the top 1,000 websites, 53% have good INP, 41% need improvement, and 6% perform poorly.
+  caption="INP performance on mobile devices segmented by rank.", description="Stacked bar chart showing mobile INP performance by website rank, categorized into good (under 200 milliseconds), needs improvement (200–500 milliseconds), and poor (over 500 milliseconds).For the top 1,000 websites, 53% have good INP, 41% need improvement, and 6% perform poorly.
 For the top 10,000 websites, 49% are in the good range, 44% need improvement, and 7% are poor.
 In the top 100,000, 51% are good, 43% need improvement, and 6% are poor.
 For the top 1,000,000 websites, 61% have good INP, 35% need improvement, and 4% are poor.
 As the rank increases to the top 10,000,000 websites, 73% are good, 24% need improvement, and 3% are poor.
 Finally, for the top 100,000,000 websites, 74% have good INP, 24% need improvement, and 2% are poor.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=296559964&format=interactive", sheets_gid="355582610", sql_file="web_vitals_by_rank_and_device.sql"